 Life in Bangkok can come on various levels of lifestyle but for many expats and people living in retirement, it will follow two popular scenarios.
 This would either be part of a quiet and simple life in the outer parts of the city, or the 24-hour city life in Bangkok’s central districts.
 The city works well for both lifestyles but the difference in budgets will vary quite a bit.
-While Bangkok in the past has had a reputation of being cheap; mostly from the observations of passersby who slum it in hostels and starve themselves but, as with any country, there are added costs in actually living comfortably in the city.
+While Bangkok in the past has had a reputation of being cheap; mostly from the observations of passersby who slum it in hostels and starve themselves but, as with any country, the cost of living in Bangkok increases as you seek more comfort.

 - What does it cost to live in Medellin, Colombia?